Medically Reviewed by Jonathan Pirnazar, M.D. – LASIK Surgeon

 Medications required after surgery and enhancement procedures to touch up your original surgery are rarely included within flat-fee pricing for LASIK.

-NVISION offers a lifetime commitment guarantee, ensuring you get the vision correction you want and maintain it for a lifetime.
-If you need an enhancement after your LASIK surgery, and you meet our requirements, you won’t get billed for it.
+Unlike many other providers, NVISION offers a lifetime commitment guarantee, ensuring you get the vision correction you want and maintain it for a lifetime.
+If you need an enhancement after your LASIK surgery and you meet our requirements, you won’t be billed for it.
 Our Vision for Life program is just one way we stand behind our team and our successes.

 Other Factors That Can Influence the Cost of LASIK